What's New in Plesk Obsidian

 - Filter the processes related to domains.

 - Kill processes.

 - See the total RAM, CPU, and Disk usage of all processes running on the server or of individual processes.

-- Find out why MySQL consumes a lot of resources and what domain is to blame.
+- Find the reason why MySQL consumes a lot of resources and which domain is to blame.

 - See Network I/O for a process.

 - Support of new OSes: AlmaLinux OS and Windows 2022 are supported.
 The support of Rocky Linux is expected in Q1 2022.